 To empower girls, RDF has volunteers and mentorship teams to give them the necessary skills to cope with the transition into teenage years.

 Girls, alongside their boy counterparts, are encouraged to attend personality development and communication skills training in the summer school conducted by Synchrony Financial.
 They have been working with RDF for several years and each year, the participation of the number of girls increases significantly.

-Our girls also participated in the Lead India 2020 program which aims at building self awareness in rural children in order to groom them as future leaders of India.
-The students learnt about responsibility to their communities and society at large and managing personal challenges.
-It was an opportunity the girls took to very well and our hope is that it has embibed enough self belief in their own abilities to be active members of their communities.
+Our girls also participated in the Lead India 2020 program which aims at building self-awareness in rural children in order to groom them as future leaders of India.
+The students learnt about their responsibilities towards their communities and society at large and how to manage personal challenges.
+It was an opportunity that the girls learnt a lot from and our hope is that it has empowered them to become socially conscious citizens who are the change-makers of tomorrow.

 It was called ‘YES’ (Youth Exchange and Study Programme) and was sponsored by the US Government, along with long term RDF supporter, Synchrony Financial, being the official Indian partner.
 The girls have had an enriching experience studying in local schools there and participating in many community activities.

 Sumathi says, “I had an amazing experience during my exchange year with the host family, friends, at school and in the community in Minnesota.
 I learnt a lot through participating in different activities, learning about their traditions and volunteering at the community service centers.

 My goal is to become a high school teacher in Kalleda School because I want to develop my school and students, so that they get the same opportunities that I did.
 My advice is to use all opportunities that come our way and to be confident.

 Divya shares, “I was hosted in California and I participated in every activity organized by my host family.
 Together, we learnt about each other’s culture.
 We celebrated all American and Indian festivals.